-While most visitors make a beeline for Bourke Street Mall and the posh GPO — the former General Post Office remodeled into an elegant home for luxury labels – far more interesting is the shopping at the city’s eclectic boutiques, hidden away in antique arcades, gritty lanes and building basements.
+While most visitors make a beeline for Bourke Street Mall and the posh GPO — the old General Post Office remodelled into an elegant home for luxury labels — the most interesting Melbourne shopping for me is to be found in the city’s eclectic boutiques, hidden away in antique arcades, gritty lanes and building basements.

 But if you’re on a tight schedule and you’re after a truly unique souvenir, make these CBD treasures your priority:

 Exquisite buys include couture jewellery by Robert Goossens of Paris, who has supplied gorgeous glistening pieces to Coco Chanel, Christian Lacroix and Dior, among other designers.
 For winter, which is about to begin Down Under, she has cosy covetables like Marie Mercié bear ears hoods, Etro multi-toned wrap cardigans, Philip Treacy leather pork pie hats, Christine lambskin driving gloves, and Robert Clergerie leather riding boots.

 181 Flinders Lane, Melbourne christineaccessories.tumblr.com

 Light-filled Lord Coconut is one of those lovely, idiosyncratic stores that Melbourne does so well.
 Hidden away on the fourth floor of historic Carlow House, it would be impossible to stumble upon it, but visit once and you’re guaranteed to become a regular customer.

 A project of love for owner Mark Boldiston who changed careers to start his handsome store last year, Lord Coconut specialises in contemporary, handmade, Australian-designed jewellery for men, by Australian designers such as Cath da Costa, David Parker, Mark Coulston, Puneet Jodhka, and Toby Horrocks.